Vitdcode/BookVault/README.md

-App for Bookmanagement.
+App for Book management.
 Written in React using Vite .
 Backend: Nodejs, database: Postgresql